 A generous scholarship donation from James and Vanita Oelschlager was awarded to two ACS majors, Rachel Fox ($2,000) and Kristin Snyder ($1,000).

 ACS is grateful to donors for making possible these awards to deserving students.

 Financial Aid Information

-For information on Financial Aid, please contact our Financial Aid Office.
+For information on Financial Aid, please contact the UA Financial Aid Office.